 That is, you need to organize your training in such a way that you can consistently add more and more weight to the lift you want to improve.

 If you want to learn the best ways to do that, check out these articles:

-Although your first priority when weightlifting should always be to get stronger, strength standards help you see where you can improve the most, how much you’ve improved since you started lifting, and what you should set as your next strength goal.
+Although your first priority when weightlifting should always be to get stronger, strength standards help you decide what lifts you should focus on the most as you become a more experienced weightlifter.

 The downsides of strength standards, though, are that they can over- or underestimate your strength because most don’t factor in your anatomy or age.

 You can find many different strength standards online, but many of them are either based on self-reported data from random weightlifters or powerlifting records, both of which can be skewed due to various factors.

 Instead, I recommend you stick with the strength standards created by Tim Henriques or Mark Rippetoe.

 When deciding what exercise you want to improve the most, here’s what I recommend:

 - Focus on whatever exercise is your weakest (ranks lowest according to the strength standards).